farhanarrafi/empirical-analysis-cardiovascular-data/README.md

-# CardioVascular Data Analysis - An Emipirical Analysis
+# CardioVascular Data Analysis - An Empirical Study

 ## Introduction

 This project aims to provide a detailed analysis of Patient Data and their relation to different stages of Hypertension.
-In this study, we have analyze the relation of a subject’s weight, systolic blood pressure and diastolic blood pressure to the Hypertension stage of the subject.
-In this project we have only used Hypertension Stage 1 and Hypertension stage 2 as target categories.
+In this study, we have analyzed the relation of a subject’s weight, systolic blood pressure, and diastolic blood pressure to the Hypertension stage of the subject.
+In this project, we have only used Hypertension Stage 1 and Hypertension Stage 2 as target categories.

-**Important**: To run the notebook you will have to get a API Token from Kaggle.
+**Important**: To run the notebook you will have to get an API Token from Kaggle.
 Follow the instructions to run the notebook:

 ### Instructions

 1. Create a new API Token.
-2. Download the API Token and open the (downloaded) json file as text file.
+2. Download the API Token and open the (downloaded) JSON file as a text file.
-3. Copy the key from the json file and replace the following line:
+3. Copy the key from the JSON file and replace the following line:

 ```json
 {"username":"farhanarrafi","key":"get_a_key_from_kaggle_to_run_the_notebook"}